lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/vmd/vmd-tutorial.rst

     Still in the *Color Controls* windows,
     in *Categories*,
-    click *Name*,
+    click *Name*.
-    in *Names*
+    In the *Names* sub windows
-    choose *3* (carbon) and select the color pink.
-Then, do the same for 5 (also a carbon :math:`\to` pink),
-    4 (hydrogen :math:`\to` white),
+    choose *3* (carbon) and select the color silver.
+Then, do the same for 5 (also a carbon :math:`\to` silver), 4 (hydrogen :math:`\to` white),
     2 (hydrogen :math:`\to` white),
-    1 (oxygen :math:`\to` red).
+    1 (oxygen :math:`\to` cyan).

 .. container:: justify

-    These colors are standard for oxygen,
-    carbon, and hydrogen, respectively.
-To mark the difference between the water and the toluene, let us choose a different color for the atoms of type 1 (oxygens of the water molecules) by choosing *cyan*, and then modifying it by entering manually the values 0, 1.0 and 0.88 in the RGB box.
+    Note that the cyan color is not standard for oxygen.
+Feel free to change it based on your taste.

 .. container:: justify

-    This is what I see:
+    Let us slightly change the original *cyan* of VMD by entering
+    manually the values 0.3, 1.0 and 1.0 in the RGB box.

 .. figure:: ../figures/vmd/vmd-tutorial/step3-dark.png
     :alt: VMD tutorial for LAMMPS